gAlleb/SSE-WS-Liquidsoap-Icecast-Now-Playing-API/README.md

 <hr />

-#### Of coursу it's all highly customizable.
+#### Of course it's all highly customizable.
 And even icecast server info can be fetched from inside of Liquidsoap and then added to `nowplaying`:

 ```
 ...